 Is Coffee Creamer Bad For You?

 Unfortunately, most store-bought coffee creamers are very unhealthy for you.
 They contain high amounts of sugars, fats, and chemicals.
 Even the sugar-free and/or fat-free options contain bad stuff so they’re no better.
+Ideally, you want to get yourself into a position where you’re drinking clean coffee and creamer, both.

 What’s in (Store-Bought) Coffee Creamer?